 For me?
 I’d always be happy with a fixed aperture of around f/1.8 and that sweet, sweet spot of an 85mm length lens or, for a creamier background, tack-sharp focus and the compression that I love, my 135mm is my current go-to.

 However, that doesn’t necessarily mean it’s right for you!
 You might want creamier, softer backgrounds and to pile on that gorgeous compression with a longer length like a 105mm or 135mm.
 Or you might want to focus solely on action shots, in which case you should check out my recommendations for that here.
+A LOT of pet photographers prefer the flexibility of a 70-200mm f/2.8 lens!

 Still, the 85mm is actually one of my favourite lenses.
 I have a running joke that I’ve recommended it so many times that I should open a store selling only 85mm lenses.
 That being said, these days, my 135mm is my most-used lens, unless I want to save on the weight I’m carrying in my camera bag!